Swarbzz/Airport-Challenge-JavaScript/README.md

 ## Task

 My task was to create a previous Makers Academy that was created with Ruby and re-create it in JavaScript.
-The tasks for completeing the project are written in the form on user stories below:
+The tasks for completeing the project are written in the form of user stories below:

 ```
 As an air traffic controller